 Genoa Peak is located in the Toiyabe National Forest, in the mountains directly east of Lake Tahoe.
 It is the highest point between Spooner Summit and Kingsbury Grade.

 It is accessible off the Tahoe Rim Trail (TRT) via an easy walk and is a popular summit in late spring/summer/early fall.
 Since it is located on the east side of Lake Tahoe it typically gets much less precipitation than its neighbors on the west side of lake.
-However, snow can remain on the trail in June on a wet year (like 2010).
+However, snow can remain on the trail well into June on a wet year (like 2010, 2011).

 Hiking distances vary from a little over 4 miles from the south to 5 1/2 miles from the north via the shortest routes.
 Taking the Tahoe Rim Trail is longer, and puts Genoa Peak over 6 miles from either trailhead if sticking exclusively to the TRT.

 Although the summit has electrical equipment on top, views are still exquisite.
 Lake Tahoe and the Desolation Wilderness to the west, the Pine Nuts and other desert peaks to the east, the Sierra Nevada to the South, and plenty more to see to the north.
 It is an all encompassing view.